Stefon Diggs: 2020 season

 During Buffalo's Week 13 primetime matchup with the 49ers, Diggs caught ten passes on ten targets for 92 yards, surpassing the 1,000-yard receiving mark for the third consecutive season during Buffalo's 34–24 victory.
-The following week, on Sunday Night Football against the Pittsburgh Steelers, Diggs caught ten passes (his fourth such game on the year), for 130 yards and a touchdown during the Bills' 26–15 win.
+The following week, on Sunday Night Football against the Pittsburgh Steelers, Diggs caught ten passes (his fourth such game on the year), for 130 yards and a touchdown during the Bills's 26–15 win.
 He tied Eric Moulds for the franchise record in receptions during a single season with exactly 100.
 He also became the quickest player in NFL history to reach 100 catches in a single season with a new franchise.

-In Week 15 against the Denver Broncos, Diggs recorded 11 catches for 147 yards during the 48–19 win.
-In Week 16, Diggs had nine catches for 145 yards and three touchdowns in a 38–9 win over the New England Patriots on Monday Night Football, breaking Eric Moulds' franchise record for receiving yards in a single season.
+In Week 15 against the Broncos, Diggs recorded 11 catches for 147 yards during the 48–19 win.
+In Week 16, Diggs had nine catches for 145 yards and three touchdowns in a 38–9 win over the New England Patriots on Monday Night Football, breaking Eric Moulds's franchise record for receiving yards in a single season.
 His efforts earned him the AFC Offensive Player of the Week award.
 For the 2020 season, Diggs tallied 127 receptions and 1,535 yards, both marks leading the NFL, and eight touchdowns.
-Diggs earned his first Pro Bowl honor of his career and was voted First Team on the Associated Press' All-Pro Team.
+Diggs earned his first Pro Bowl honor of his career and was voted First Team on the Associated Press's All-Pro Team.

 In the Wild Card Round of the playoffs against the Indianapolis Colts, Diggs recorded six catches for 128 yards and a touchdown during the 27–24 win.

-In the Divisional Round of the playoffs against the Baltimore Ravens, Diggs recorded eight catches for 106 yards and a touchdown during the 17–3 win.

-In the AFC Championship against the Kansas City Chiefs, Diggs recorded six catches for 77 yards during the 38–24 loss.
+In the Divisional Round of the playoffs against the Ravens, Diggs recorded eight catches for 106 yards and a touchdown during the 17–3 win.
+In the AFC Championship against the Chiefs, Diggs, playing with a torn oblique, recorded six catches for 77 yards during the 38–24 loss.
+Following the loss, Diggs notably stayed behind to watch the Chiefs celebrate their conference championship win, which was captured in a notable photograph.
+He later explained that he stayed behind to "embrace the moment, take it in as it [was]" and motivate himself to perform better the following year.

+For his play that year, Diggs was ranked 11th by his fellow players on the NFL Top 100 Players of 2021.

 2021 season

 During the offseason, the Bills signed veteran receiver Emmanuel Sanders to complement Diggs in the passing game.
 Diggs recorded his first game of the season with over 100 receiving yards in week 4 against the Houston Texans.
-He surpassed this total with 162 yards and a touchdown on eight catches during a Week 10 win over the New York Jets.
+He surpassed this total with 162 yards and a touchdown on eight catches during a Week 10 win over the Jets.
 Diggs was named to the Pro Bowl for the second consecutive year, finishing the season with 1,225 receiving yards and a career-high 10 touchdowns.
+He was ranked 26th by his fellow players on the NFL Top 100 Players of 2022.